TimMikeladze/slack-manifest/README.md

   -h, --help                          display help for command
 ```

+### Slack configuration

+Before using `slack-manifest` you must first create a Slack configuration token and have a Slack app id.
+These values be required as arguments for the commands in `slack-manifest`.

+1. Create an app configuration token for your user and workspace. https://api.slack.com/authentication/config-tokens
+2. Find your Slack app id.

 ### Updating app manifest and how to use environment variables

 To update the manifest of an already existing Slack app run the following command.